snapframework/snap-website/snaplets/heist/templates/docs/tutorials/snap-api.md

   above two libraries but you are certainly welcome to.

   - `snap` is a library that builds on the above three packages and provides higher-level abstractions for building complex websites.

-It also contains a `snap` executable which can generate several different skeleton projects to get you started.
+  - `snap-templates` is a package containing a `snap` executable which can generate several different skeleton projects to get you started.

 In the [Quick Start Guide](/docs/quickstart), we installed Snap and created a template "hello world" application.
 Here we'll look at what's inside the